By Tim Lambert

 Angels also appeared in two famous films, Its a Wonderful Life (1946) and The Bishop's Wife (1947).

-A history of Christianity in England
+A brief history of Christianity in England

-A history of the Persians
+A brief history of monasteries

 A timeline of the Bible